 What’s the appropriate amount of ventilation required?

 Although there isn’t a set value that we can quote here since every home has different requirements, one standard estimation is that three hundred square feet will require one square foot ventilation.
 Again, this isn’t the exact value and you should always consult with your professional roofer to inspect and give you’re the right estimate for your individual roof and house.
-Factors that can change the ventilation requirements include the slope of the roof, as well as the vent grates on the roof.
+Factors that can change the requirements include the slope of the roof, as well as the vent grates on the roof.
 The accurate value can only be calculated by your roofer.

 What do attic fans do?